DanGraham23/react-chat-application/README.md

 ### Features:
 - Users can login/register with bcrypt for password hashing
+- JWTs are stored in users' cookies to handle authorization of sensitive back-end endpoints
 - Friends list can be used to navigate between different chats
 - Instant messaging provided by sockets
 - Ability to logout from the chat application

+### Notes:
+- Tokens are set to expire after 300 seconds for the demonstration of functionality
+- Username and _id are stored in local storage and cleared on logout/token expiration

 ### To use:
 - Install MongoDB community edition